 If you’re not familiar with task cards, here’s the quick definition: They are cards that can contain a series of actions or questions that will help students review what they’ve learned.
 I’m also offering a free download sample of my mitosis task cards so that you can try out in the classroom yourself!

 I used task cards in biology class frequently, but I did not always use them in the same way.

 Here are 5 ways you can incorporate task cards into your biology class:

 1. As stations for review- Use the entire set of task cards!
 Put them around the room and have the students go to each task card station and record their answers.
-I had my students record theirs on an pre-made answer sheet that they could use to help study later.
+I basically had my students record theirs on a pre-made answer sheet that they could use to help study later.
 This was always my most popular use in the classroom.

 2. Small group work- Have your students get into partners or groups of 3-4 and do the tasks as a group.
 You can print the task cards off in various sizes.
 You may choose to print off 4-6 per sheet and have the kids tackle them in small groups.